joiellantero/codeforasia/summerintern2020_challenge_cuhk_developer_CHAN_Cheong/Readme.md

 # Chan Cheong, brianchan.xd@gmail.com , challenge 2
 Sorry for using flask to do this challenge as in I don't I should use MEAN stack at the very beginning.
-I can show you a website which I have made previously by using ReactJS, NodeJS and MongoDB if you want to.
-Free feel to ask me to do so.
+I can show you a website which I have made previously by using ReactJS, NodeJS and MongoDB if you want to. https://github.com/brianbt/Full_Stack_Website

 ## To Run the program
 For normal python